Update: April 2018

 Lluvia De Asteroides - Mundo (250m,V+) - topo

 Zeppelin - Los tres Techos (300m, 6c+) - topo and description

 #2 Downloadable Crag Topos

-The climbing lodge is a German-run climbing guest house based between El Chorro and Valle de Abdalajis.
-On their website, they have up to date, downloadable topos for some of the crags.
+The Climbing Lodge is a German-run climbing guest house based between El Chorro and Valle de Abdalajis.
+On their newly designed website, they have up to date, downloadable topos for some of the crags.

 Decent route guide for hiking up Mont Huma

 Includes topos, photos, weather information and access information.

 Also available as an App on both the App Store and Google Play.
 Features include off-line mode, GPS mapping to find your way to the best rock climbing routes, tick and wish lists and photo sharing.

 Includes an overview of the area and excellent interactive topos.

 #5 UK Climbing